PhilippJo/Metadataschema4DAPHNE/README.md

 Please feel free to contribute to this schemas by pull reqeuests or [issues](https://github.com/PhilippJo/Metadataschema4DAPHNE-UCP08-/issues).
 This would be highly appreciated.

 ---
-Presented by TaskArea 1 DAPHNE4NFDI (DAten aus PHotonen und Neutronen Experimenten). (https://www.daphne4nfdi.de/) *Created with plantUML (https://plantuml.com/)*
+By TaskArea 1 DAPHNE4NFDI (DAten aus PHotonen und Neutronen Experimenten). (https://www.daphne4nfdi.de/)

+*Created with plantUML (https://plantuml.com/)*